bamless/jstar/docs/docs/functions.md

 variadic(1, 2, 3, 4, 5)
 </pre>

-If instead no extra parameters are passed at the call site, `args` will be bound to the empty tuple:
+If instead no extra parameters are passed at the call site, the variadic argument will be bound to the empty tuple:
 <pre class='runnable-snippet'>
-fun variadic(...)
+fun variadic(...args)
     print(args)
 end